dbisu/pico-ducky/README.md

 9. Copy `boot.py` from your clone to the root of your Pico.

-10. Copy `duckyinpython.py` as `code.py` in the root of the Raspberry Pi Pico, overwriting the previous file.
+10. Copy `duckyinpython.py`, `code.py`, `webapp.py`, `wsgiserver.py` to the root folder of the Pico.
-     Linux: `cp duckyinpython.py </path/to/pico/code.py`

-11. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in the Pico.
+11. Find a script [here](https://github.com/hak5/usbrubberducky-payloads) or [create your own one using Ducky Script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world) and save it as `payload.dd` in the Pico.
+Currently, pico-ducky currently supports DuckScript 1.0, not 3.0.

 12. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.